What is Business Risk?

 1. Avoid the risk

 It may sound ironic to suggest avoiding the risk when we say that it is inevitable.
-But what is meant here is that companies should go the other way, instead of the one that leads to the risk.
+But what is meant here is that companies should avoid specific risks when possible.
 Managers should think of alternatives in order to not have to face the risk.

 2. Prevent the risk